microsoft/mlops-llm-application-service/docs/federated_identity_openid_connect.md

         ![Pull Request](../docs/images/add_credential_GitHub_actions.png)

-* ## Step 3: Set GitHub Permissions and Secrets/Variables
+* ### Step 3: Set GitHub Secrets/Variables
-    1. Set GitHub workflows permissions so that the token can work with Azure subscription.
-The workflow requires `id-token: write` and `contents: read` permissions.
-The `id-token: write` permission allows the workflow to request an OIDC token from GitHub's OIDC provider.
-    2. Create GitHub secrets/variables to store Microsoft Entra application details or user-assigned managed identity for your GitHub secrets:
+    1. Create GitHub secrets/variables to store Microsoft Entra application details or user-assigned managed identity for your GitHub secrets:
     * AZURE_CLIENT_ID
     * AZURE_TENANT_ID
     * AZURE_SUBSCRIPTION_ID

-    3. Configure `azure/login@`action within GitHub workflows to exchange GitHub tokens issued to the workflow for an access token from Microsoft identity platform.
-The `azure/login@`action picks up the OIDC token and exchanges it with Azure Active Directory (Azure AD) to obtain an access token.
-Azure AD verifies the OIDC token and issues an access token if the token is valid and the federated identity credential configuration matches.
+## Workflow

-* ## Sample CI Workflow with OpenID Connect and the Azure login action The `platform_ci_python.yaml` pipeline workflow contains a single job, `build-and-deploy-python`, which Github Actions to generate OIDC token.
+### Sample CI Workflow with OpenID Connect and the Azure login action
+The `platform_ci_python.yaml` pipeline workflow contains a single job, `build-and-deploy-python`.
 The `azure/loging@v2` will pick up and exchange against AAD.
 Start by adding permissions and `azure/login@v2` action:
+1. Set GitHub workflows permissions so that the token can work with Azure subscription.
+The workflow requires `id-token: write` and `contents: read` permissions.
+The `id-token: write` permission allows the workflow to request an OIDC token from GitHub's OIDC provider.
+2. The azure/login@v2 action retrieves the OIDC token and exchanges it with Azure Active Directory (Azure AD) to obtain an access token.
+Azure AD verifies the OIDC token and issues an access token if the token is valid and the federated identity credential configuration matches.

   * ``platform_ci_python.yaml``
       ```